Men Without Women (Murakami short story collection): "Samsa in Love"

-Gregor Samsa wakes up in a bedroom of a two-story house, sure of who he is but unsure of his surroundings.
+The story begins, "He woke to discover that he had undergone a metamorphosis and become Gregor Samsa."
+He is sure of who he is but unsure of his surroundings.
 He is hungry, so he slowly goes downstairs to the kitchen, getting accustomed to moving his body.
 Food is already prepared on the table, so he eats everything.
 He then notices that he is naked, so he searches the house until he finds a gown.

 When the doorbell rings, he opens it to find a young, hunchbacked female locksmith apprentice who says that she is here to fix a lock in the house.
 Hesitant, he tells her that one of the room's lock upstairs needs fixing.
 As they interact, Samsa notices that he is unable to understand some of the common words she uses.
 When she tells him that she needs to take the lock to her family of locksmiths for further work, he asks her why she rotates her arm so often.
 She says that her brassiere is uncomfortable on her; while telling him this she notices that he has an erection.
 Offended, she scorns him before he says that he has no idea what he is doing.
 Before she leaves, he asks her if she could return so that they could talk, as he is still confused about most of the world.
 She says perhaps they can do so when she returns the lock, before she walks back to her family through military-occupied Prague.